Skip to Main Content

 To take advantage of any of Florida Housing’s offerings, you’ll need to meet income and purchase price requirements and complete a homebuyer education course.

-Next steps for getting a mortgage in Florida
+Next steps to get a mortgage in Florida